Bobby Rush

 Rush was first elected to Congress in 1992.
-He has since won consecutive reelections.
+He won consecutive reelections until his retirement.
 His district was originally principally on the South Side of Chicago, with a population from 2003 to early 2013 that was 65% African-American, a higher proportion than any other congressional district.
 In 2011 the Illinois General Assembly redistricted this area after the 2010 census.
 Although still minority-majority, since early 2013 it is 51.3% African American, 36.1% White, 9.8% Hispanic, and 2% Asian.
 A member of the Democratic Party, Rush is the only politician to have defeated Barack Obama in an election, which he did in the 2000 Democratic primary for Illinois's 1st congressional district.

 On January 3, 2022, Rush announced that he was retiring from Congress.

 Early life, education, and activism

 Rush was born on November 23, 1946, in Albany, Georgia.
 After his parents separated when Rush was 7 years old, his mother took him and his siblings to Chicago, Illinois, joining the Great Migration of African Americans out of the South in the first part of the 20th century.
 In 1963, Rush dropped out of high school before graduating and joined the U.S. Army.
 While stationed in Chicago in 1966, he joined the Student Nonviolent Coordinating Committee, which had helped obtain national civil rights legislation passed in 1964 and 1965.
 In 1968, he went AWOL from the Army and co-founded the Illinois chapter of the Black Panthers.
 He later finished his Army service, receiving an honorable discharge.

 Throughout the 1960s, Rush was involved in the civil rights movement and worked in civil disobedience campaigns in the southern United States.
 After co-founding the Illinois chapter of the Black Panther Party in 1968, he served as its defense minister.
 After the Chicago Police Department and the State's Attorney Office assassinated Black Panther Fred Hampton in a police raid, Rush said, "We needed to arm ourselves", and called the police "pigs".
 Earlier that year, Rush had discussed the philosophy of his membership in the Black Panthers, saying, "Black people have been on the defensive for all these years.
 The trend now is not to wait to be attacked.
 We advocate offensive violence against the power structure."
 After Hampton's death, Rush became acting chairman of the Illinois Black Panther Party.
 He worked on several nonviolent projects that built support for the Black Panthers in African-American communities, such as coordinating a medical clinic which offered sickle-cell anemia testing on an unprecedented scale.
 Rush was imprisoned for six months in 1972 on a weapons charge after carrying a pistol into a police station.
 In 1974, he left the Black Panthers, who were already in decline.
 "We started glorifying thuggery and drugs", he told People.
 A deeply religious born-again Christian, Rush said, "I don't repudiate any of my involvement in the Panther party—it was part of my maturing."